Tanjung Priok railway station

-Tanjung Priuk Station (TPK), is a railway station in Tanjung Priok, Tanjung Priok, North Jakarta.
+Tanjung Priok Station (TPK) is a railway station in Tanjung Priok, Tanjung Priok, North Jakarta.
 It is located across the Tanjung Priok Port, which is the main port of Jakarta.
 This station is one of the oldest in Jakarta and the biggest station built during the Dutch East Indies era.
 It is included in the list of heritage buildings by the government of Jakarta.

 History

-The history of Tanjung Priuk station is intertwined with the port of Tanjung Priok, the main port and gateway to Batavia and thereby of the entire Dutch East Indies.
+The history of Tanjung Priok station is intertwined with the port of Tanjung Priok, the main port and gateway to Batavia and thereby of the entire Dutch East Indies.

 First generation

 In the past, Tanjung Priok was a dangerous forest and swamp, so a safe means of transportation was needed at that time (railway).
 At the end of the 19th century, the Sunda Kelapa port which was originally located in the area around the Fish Market was no longer sufficient, and the Dutch built a new port facility at Tanjung Priok.
 The port was built in 1877 in response to the increased maritime traffic accompanying the opening of the Suez Canal.
 Since Tanjung Priok is situated further away from Batavia than the old port of Sunda Kelapa, a railway was constructed linking Tanjung Priok to the city of Batavia in the southwest.
 This would provide a safe and comfortable means of transportation in the swampy area.

-The first Tanjung Priuk Station is located near the pier of Tanjung Priok Port.
-This station was completed by Burgerlijke Openbare Werken in 1883 and it was only on November 2, 1885 that its opening was inaugurated at the same time as the opening of Tanjung Priok Port.
+The first Tanjung Priok Station is located near the pier of Tanjung Priok Port.
+This station was completed by Burgerlijke Openbare Werken (BOW) or civil public works in 1883 and it was only on November 2, 1885 that its opening was inaugurated at the same time as the opening of Tanjung Priok Port.
 The first station opened to the quay immediately next to the first harbour.

-Furthermore, the operation of the Sunda Kelapa-Tanjung Priuk railway line was handed over to Staatsspoorwegen (SS).
-Until 1900, no less than 40 train trips per day for the Tanjung Priuk–Batavia SS/NIS pp and Tanjung Priuk–Kemayoran pp routes.
+Furthermore, the operation of the Sunda Kelapa-Tanjung Priok railway line was handed over to Staatsspoorwegen (SS).
+Until 1900, no less than 40 train trips per day for the Tanjung Priok–Batavia SS/NIS and Tanjung Priok–Kemayoran round trip routes.